 What is the refund policy for these courses?

-If you need to cancel your attendance for this course, you must notify us via email at email@example.com at least three business days prior to the start date of the course to receive a full refund, less a $25 cancellation fee.
+If you need to cancel your attendance for this course, you must notify us via email at email@example.com or call us at (802) 656-2085 at least three business days prior to the start date of the course to receive a full refund, less a $25 cancellation fee.
 If a medical condition necessitates cancellation/withdrawal (documentation provided), this will be reviewed by our Studies Committee for any type of refund.

 Will I receive a Certificate of Completion?

-Students completing this course will receive a digital badge through Credly signifying they have achieved completion.
+Students who successfully complete the requirements for this course will receive a digital badge through Credly signifying they have achieved completion.

 What career opportunities are available with this certificate or what do graduates generally go on to do after completing the program?

 For those taking the non-credit stand-alone course you receive the knowledge from the course and you may want to go on and further your education.
 Career opportunities may be available if your employer has asked you to take this course to enhance your career.